Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    protocols.
 Our view is that for current and near future
    deployments, using [[!RFC7235]] is still a good approach.

-   The document is structured as follows, section 3
+   The document is structured as follows: Section 3
    presents the conventions and terminology used throughout
    this document.
 Section 4 presents use cases and
-   workflows related to media ingest and the two profiles/interfaces
+   workflows related to media ingest and the two interfaces
    presented.
-Sections 5-9 will detail the two different protocol interfaces defined.
+Sections 5 through 9 detail the two interfaces.

 # Conventions and Terminology # {#conventions}